jasperdegens/strata-frontend-exercise/README.md

 ---

+## Key Considerations

+While there are many ways to complete this task, we hope to learn how you approach such problems within a larger codebase and in a collaborative enviornment.

+There are some key aspects that we would like you to keep in mind:
+- Code should be clean, readable and type-safe.
+- Separation of concerns between views and models, and reusable model code that leverages modern React.
+- Reusable view code and React component composition using data-bound components in the right places.

+---

 ## Requirements
 **Leaderboard**:
 - This page should request the latest leaderboard rankings around every 20 seconds and update the leaderboard list.